Inflect logo

 FactorRating / DataNotes

-Tax IncentivesYesSales and use tax exemption for qualifying computer data center equipment.
+Tax IncentivesYesSales tax exemption for IT equipment.

 Network & Connectivity Ecosystem